Religion in Morocco: Christianity

 Morocco first experienced Christianity while under Roman rule, as the Empire converted to the faith in its later years.
+Christianity in Morocco appeared during the Roman times, when it was practiced by Christian Berbers in Roman Mauretania Tingitana.
 Many of the pre-Christian religions were then reduced in number as Christianity spread.
-However, after the arrival of Islam, Christianity ceased to have a significant population in the country until finally being reduced to near extinction under the almohad's forced conversion policy.
+However, after the arrival of Islam, Christianity ceased to have a significant population in the country until finally being reduced to near extinction under the Almohad's forced conversion policy.
+Indigenous Christianity in North Africa effectively continued after the Muslim conquest until the early 15th century.

 Due to the Spanish and French colonization beginning in the 19th century, Roman Catholicism grew in Morocco, albeit mainly being the European colonists.
 A small number of Moroccans with origins in these two countries remain in Morocco.
 The British, who mainly belonged to the Protestant Anglican Communion, were also given permission to build churches of their faith, such as the Church of Saint Andrew, Tangier.

+During the French and Spanish protectorates, Morocco had significant populations of European Catholic settlers; on the eve of independence, an estimated 470,000 Catholics resided in Morocco.
+Since independence in 1956, the European Christian population has decreased substantially, and many Christians left to France or Spain.
+Prior to independence, the European Catholic settlers had historic legacy and powerful presence.
+Independence prompted a mass exodus of the European Christian settlers; after series of events over 1959-1960 more than 75% of Christian settlers left the country.

 Sub-Saharan Africans, mainly Catholics from former French colonies, have migrated to Morocco in recent years.
 Conversions of Moroccan Muslims to Christianity, mainly by American Protestants in the remote and mountainous south of the country, have taken place despite the risk of legal consequences.
 The CIA World Factbook estimates that Christians are currently 1% (~380,000) of the Moroccan population.

+Since 1960 a growing number of Moroccan Muslims are converting to Christianity.
 On 27 March 2010, the Moroccan magazine TelQuel stated that thousands of Moroccans had converted to Christianity.
 Pointing out the absence of official data, Service de presse Common Ground, cites unspecified sources that stated that about 5,000 Moroccans became Christians between 2005 and 2010.
 According to different estimates, there are about 8,000–40,000 Moroccan Christians of Berber or Arab descent, mostly converted from Islam.
 Other sources estimated the number of convert to the Anglican Moroccan Church of a bit more than 1,000.
 A popular Christian program by Brother Rachid has led many former Muslims in North Africa and the Middle East to convert to Christianity.

+Christian migrants from sub-Saharan Africa have notably contributed to the resurgence of the religion in the 2020s.